 Third, if you are planning to build a new house or home addition in an area where a tree was recently growing, the stump and roots must be removed prior to foundation placement.
 Decomposing roots will weaken the ground and could cause a foundation failure.
 In addition, fresh wood in the ground attracts termites and should be removed to protect your improvements.

 Lastly, decaying stumps are unsightly.
-Removing a stump will greatly improve the aesthetics of your yard and lanscape for years to come.
+Stump Grinding will greatly improve the aesthetics of your yard and lanscape for years to come.

 If you have a stump to be removed, please contact Jones Road Tree Service today by filling out our online Tree Services form or call us at 281-469-0458.